metaleap/vscode-appz/libs/cs/readme.md

 ##### Summary

 CfgBag represents this `InputBox`'s current state.
-All its members get auto-refreshed every time a (subscribed) `InputBox` event fires or any `InputBox` method call (other than `Dispose`) resolves, but can also be manually refreshed via its `Restore` method.
+All its members get auto-refreshed every time a (subscribed) `InputBox` event fires or any `InputBox` method call (other than `Dispose`) resolves, but can also be manually refreshed via its `ReFetch` method.
 Your local modifications to its members will **not** be auto-propagated to VSC, this must be done explicitly via its `ApplyChanges` method.

 <a name='M-VscAppz-InputBox-Dispose'></a>
 ### Dispose() `method`